Arthritis pain management in Singapore

 Can a chiropractor help with arthritis?

 Chiropractic can help with managing symptoms of arthritis, and to prevent further degeneration.
-Your chiropractor will first understand the type of arthritis you have, and recommend the best treatment.
+Your chiropractor will first understand the type of arthritis you have, and recommend the best care plan.

 Chiropractic adjustments can help increase the range of motion of the joint and reduce stiffness and pain felt.
 However, chiropractic cannot reverse the damage already present due to arthritis.